Trends in housing in our towns

 - Towns growing older have seen largest decreases in average household size.

-- House prices have increased higher in London and core cities than smaller town centres.
+- House prices have increased higher in London and Core Cities than town centres.